saisivayenduri/ansible/README.md

 These facts contains some useful details such as network configuration, ipv4, ipv6, storage information etc.

 We can also use these properties in our playbooks.

+For gathering facts we can use the ansible built in module called "setup".
 ```
 **Examples:**
 ```